 Gisella-Guadalupe Páez

-Gisella also continues to develop her own choreography, specifically her full-length work, “The Nights Before the Mourning After,” which premiered in May 2022.
+Gisella continues to develop her own choreography, specifically her full-length work, “The Nights Before the Mourning After,” which premiered in May 2022.

 -